-Annually, EY Latvia is included in an Area-wide process to confirm compliance with the Global Independence Policy and requirements and to report identified exceptions, if any.
+Annually, EY US is included in an Area-wide process to confirm compliance with the Global Independence Policy and requirements and to report identified exceptions, if any.

-All EY professionals, and certain others based on their role or function, are required to confirm compliance with independence policies and procedures at least once a year.
-All partners are required to confirm compliance quarterly.
+All EY US professionals, and certain others based on their role or function, are required to confirm compliance with independence policies and procedures each quarter.